CellMigrationLab/Fast4DReg/README.md

 ### Dependencies

-Fast4DReg is dependent on **Bioformats**, which can be installed through the Fiji update site:
+Fast4DReg is dependent on **Bio-Formats**, which can be installed through the Fiji update site:
 - Open ImageJ
 - Navigate to *Help -> Update -> Manage update sites*
 - Select Bio-Formats